 Waiting until you have entered the U.S. is safer than getting an H-1B transfer before stamping since your employer’s petition cannot be withdrawn after the visa has been stamped.
-Then you can simply have the new employer file a second lottery-free petition on your behalf.
+This would make your job change during H-1B lottery period much easier.
+You can simply have the new employer file a second lottery-free petition on your behalf.

 Using Premium Processing